 - Please provide Communications and Marketing with a copy of the finished product.

-Printing Services is located on the first floor of the Cohodas Administrative Center.
+Printing Services is located in the Services Building.
 Their services include layout and design, typesetting, darkroom work, press work and bindery applications.

 They can advise you on layout, design, type styles, ink colors, paper colors, and textures.

 Two types of printing are available: